Certora/Examples/CVLByExample/summary/multi-contract/README.md

 pass.

 Rule `checkSummarizedExternalInCaller`:
 The call used here uses the internal `summarizedExternal` which is not summarized.
 Therefore the assert fails.
-However, because the configuration is using `multi_assert_check` this assertion becomes a require (despite the fact it failed) when we reach the second assert which passes because of the require.
-This same assert fails in rule `checkSummarizedCalledFromCVL` because if the function is called from CVL rather than from contract code then it is never replaced by a summary.
+However, because the configuration is using `multi_assert_check` this assertion becomes a require (despite the fact that it failed) when we reach the second assertion which passes because of the requirement.
+This same assertion fails in rule `checkSummarizedCalledFromCVL` because if the function is called from CVL rather than from contract code then it is never replaced by a summary.
-So the call in the rule is not replaced and the rule fails.
+Therefore the call in the rule is not replaced and the rule fails.

 Rule `checkSummarizedInternalInCaller` passes because the external function summarizedInternal In Main calls the internal function summarizedInternal which is summarized.